ratio

 “What I try to achieve in my documentaries is a familiarity, an intimacy with people, in the hope that audiences will respond to them as human beings rather than dismiss them as stereotypes.
 I think that by focusing on the human drama and trying to tell a story through character rather than communicate facts through interview and voice-over, you can portray more of life’s inherent complexities and contradictions.” – Molly Dineen (in ‘Imagining reality: the Faber book of the documentary’)

 On this three-day course students will learn the camera skills needed to shoot and create documentary films.
 The course is taught through a series of hands-on exercises that increase in complexity over the three days.
-Students will have access to professional camera and sound equipment for the duration of the course, as well as access to the edit suite for one month following the course.
+Students will have access to professional camera and sound equipment for the duration of the course.

 Course content